jmiv-afk/bonsai-bot/README.md

 ## Bonsai-Bot
-This is a personal project which aims to climate control my bonsai trees.
+This is a personal project which aims to aid my bonsai trees.
 I will be writing the project in rust and documenting it here.
-The main use case is to create a climate controlled box for my trees to thrive during vacation.
+The main use case is to create a climate controlled box for my trees to thrive during vacation or winter months.

 #### Hardware Components
 - Raspberry Pi 3B